yandong2023/picapica/README.md

-# PixelBooth 📸
+# Picapica 📸

 A simple web-based photo booth application built with **React** that captures images using a webcam, applies filters, and generates a downloadable photo strip!

 ## 🚀 Features
 - **Automatic Photo Capture: Capture a series of 4 photos with an integrated countdown timer
-- Filter Application: Choose from various filters, including b&w and sepia to enhance your photos.
+- Filter Application: Choose from various filters, including B&W and sepia, to enhance your photos.
-- Photo Strip Generation: Display captured photos in a vertical strip format and download them as a PNG file with a timestaml.
+- Photo Strip Generation: Display captured photos in a vertical strip format and download them as a PNG file with a timestamp.

 ## 🛠 Tech Stack
 -**Frontend:** React